mohanmca/MohanLearningGround/src/main/md/Mind/atomic_habits.md

 * Response: Make it easy
 * Reward: Make it satisfying

+# Habit formation
+* Prepare babit table
+* Point and call (don't just think)
+  * After 3:00PM, I would book flight ticket (loud and clear)
+* Specify DTP, (date, time and place) to perform a habit
+  * Everyday 5:55PM, I would double check the office todo
+* Habit Stacking - Diderot Effect
+  * One spending leads to another, one purchase leads to another, One habit can be stacked with another
+  * Right after brushing my teeth, I would weigh my wait, and do 10 push ups at the hall.
+  *

 # To find a bad Habit
 * List all your habits
 * Score +/-/=